jueyang/know-your-tools/4-branch.md

 This is based in the js repo you've been using in this class:

 1. From your current branch `master`, create a branch with `git checkout -b reset`
 2. Do you see `On branch reset`?
 Good.
-Now the new work in the script.
 3. `git checkout master`
 4. `git merge reset` - Oh things are happening.
 6. `git status`.
 What do you see?